vrcca/offer_service/README.md

 ### Find Cheapest Offer
  Returns the Airline and price of the cheapest offer at the given date and route.

 Endpoint:
 `GET /findCheapestOffer`

 Required query parameters:
 `origin`: The airport code of origin.
 `destination`: The airport code of destination.
-`departureDate`: The departure date with format *yyyy-mm-dd*
+`departureDate`: The departure date with format *yyyy-mm-dd*.